holepunchto/hypercore/README.md

 }
 ```

-You can also set valueEncoding to any [abstract-encoding](https://github.com/mafintosh/abstract-encoding) or [compact-encoding](https://github.com/compact-encoding) instance.
+You can also set valueEncoding to any [compact-encoding](https://github.com/compact-encoding) instance.

 valueEncodings will be applied to individual blocks, even if you append batches.
 If you want to control encoding at the batch-level, you can use the `encodeBatch` option, which is a function that takes a batch and returns a binary-encoded batch.
 If you provide a custom valueEncoding, it will not be applied prior to `encodeBatch`.